Application for Admission

 - Applicants whose native language is not English must have taken the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) within the past two years, and the scores must be submitted directly to DMU by the testing agency.

-For international applicants, applicants whose baccalaureate degree was earned at an institution outside of the U.S. please note the following:
+For international applicants or applicants whose baccalaureate degree was earned at an institution outside of the U.S. please note the following:

 - Applicants holding degrees from outside the United States must submit any international transcript(s) to a NACES approved evaluation service for a “Course-by-Course” evaluation of their transcripts.
 For more information, please view our catalog.